Genome Project Solutions

 For more information, see the PHRINGE Overview Page, read about details of the PHRINGE Pipeline, or read about why it is important to use evolutionary analysis to identify orthologs.

 Genome of Physcomitrella patens.
-Our scientists recently led the analysis and publication of the complete genome sequence of the moss, Physcomitrella patens, revealing many aspects of the evolutionary conquest of land by plants.
+Our scientists played a leadership role in the sequencing, analysis, and publication of the complete genome sequence of the moss, Physcomitrella patens, revealing many aspects of the evolutionary conquest of land by plants.
 This project was in collaboration with DOE Joint Genome Institute, Ralph Quatrano of Washington University, Brent Mishler of the University of California Berkeley and over 40 other scientists from around the world.
 View the JGI's genome portal.

-3. An alga in collaboration with a private company interested in biofuels production.
+Genome of a biofuels alga.
+Our scientists led the sequencing and interpretations for the whole genome sequence of a green alga in collaboration with a private company interested in biofuels production.

 Plastid Genome Sequencing.
 Our scientists have sequenced, annotated, and analyzed nearly 100 plastid genomes, addressing questions of evolutionary relatedness as well as molecular biology and genome structure.
 See a list of our manuscripts on this subject.